Blacks Camp

-The Blacks Camp is a heritage-listed former post-contact Aboriginal Australian occupation site and now residence, agricultural land and vacant land located at University Road, Wellington in the Dubbo Regional Council local government area of New South Wales, Australia.
-It is also known as Black's Camp and The Spring Flats.
-The property is owned by New South Wales Land and Property Information (LPI), an agency of the Government of New South Wales.
+Blacks Camp is a heritage-listed area in New South Wales, Australia.
+It is significant for its historical connections to the Wiradjuri indigenous people during the colonial era and early twentieth century, when the camp site formed part of a Christian mission station.
+Located on University Road, Wellington in the Central West region of the state, it is also known as The Spring Flats.
+Today the site is mostly vacant and agricultural land, including a residence owned by New South Wales Land and Property Information (LPI), an agency of the Government of New South Wales.
 The property was added to the New South Wales State Heritage Register on 18 November 2011.

 History

 Indigenous peoples of the Wellington area

 At the time of European settlement, the Wellington area was occupied by a group of Wiradjuri speakers.
 Wiradjuri designates the people of the land of three rivers; the Wambuul (Macquarie)), the Kalare (Lachlan River) and the Murrumbidjeri (Murrumbidgee River).
 Wiradjuri territorial lands are thought to have extended from the Great Dividing Range in the east and were bordered by the Macquarie, Lachlan and Murrunbidgee Rivers.
 Evidence of the occupation of the Wellington area by the Wiradjuri in pre-contact times survives in the form rock shelters with deposits, a carved tree, scarred trees, open camp sites, grinding grooves sites and bora (ceremonial) grounds.

 European settlement in the Wellington area commenced with the establishment of a convict agricultural station in 1823.
 By 1839 most of the frontage of the Macquarie River was taken up by squatters, and the first land holders in the Wellington Valley area date from the 1830s.
 As European settlement in the Wellington area intensified, the Wiradjuri were increasingly driven off their traditional lands.
 The Wiradjuri moved to a series of missions and camps around Wellington including: The Wellington Valley Mission, Apsley Mission, Blake's Fall Mission (also known as Apsley Mission), Blacks Camp, Wellington Town Common Camp and Nanima Reserve.